Frédéric Swarts

 Frédéric Jean Edmond Swarts (2 September 1866 – 6 September 1940) was a Belgian chemist who prepared the first chlorofluorocarbon, CF_{2}Cl_{2} (Freon-12) as well as several other related compounds.
-He was a professor in the civil engineering at the University of Ghent.
+He was a professor of civil engineering at the University of Ghent.
 In addition to his work on organofluorine chemistry, he authored the textbook "Cours de Chimie Organique."
-He was a son of Theodore Swarts (chemist, *1839 Antwerpen; †1911 Kortenberg, Belgium) and a colleague of Leo Baekeland.
+He was the son of Theodore Swarts (chemist, *1839 Antwerpen; †1911 Kortenberg, Belgium) and a colleague of Leo Baekeland.
 He is also known for developing Swarts Reaction which is used to form alkyl fluorides from alkyl halides with the help of fluorine metal salts.